-- F. Advancement to Candidacy: Upon completion of 30 hours of coursework, successful completion of the doctoral exams, both written and oral, the student is advanced to candidacy. - G. Timeline: The written examination should be completed no later than the end of the student's third semester in Phase II.
+G. Timeline: The written examination should be completed no later than the end of the student's third semester in Phase II.
 All coursework (30 hours) and the proposal should be completed by the end of the student's sixth semester (Year 3) in Phase II of the program.
 Once the student has advanced to candidacy, the student and his/her advisory committee sets a schedule that delineates time needed to accomplish specific steps for completing the dissertation.
 The timeline will be based on the amount of data collection and associated permits needed, the nature and timing of external funding, data analysis, and writing the dissertation.
-This timeline will be filed with the Graduate Academic Success Specialist and approved by the Graduate Committee.
+The student will file the timeline\\\ with the Graduate Academic Success Specialist and approved by the Graduate Committee.
 In general, it is expected that this timeline should include no more than two years, unless circumstances dictate otherwise.
 That is, if a dissertation requires a year or more in the field, the timeline would be adjusted accordingly.
 Annual evaluations regarding satisfactory progress will be based on this timeline.
 Circumstances beyond control of the student will also be taken into consideration.
-Students in good standing and having met deadlines through Phase II AND in their personal timelines are eligible for dissertation writing fellowships when the data collection is accomplished. - H. Dissertation: Students write a dissertation, which must be approved by their supervisory committee.
+Students in good standing and having met deadlines through Phase II AND in their personal timelines are eligible for dissertation writing fellowships when the data collection is accomplished.

+H. Dissertation: Students write a dissertation, which must be approved by their supervisory committee.
 The format of the dissertation must be in accordance with ASU Office of Graduate Education guidelines.
 The ASU Office of Graduate Education accepts either three published (or publishable) papers or a dissertation format.
 The student, in conjunction with the committee, selects the format usually at the time the timeline is produced.